jorbDehmel/jknit/README.md

 > 'name' 'path/to/executable' '.file_extension' 'command line args go here'

 This is loaded by the program.
+This can also go in a {settings} chunk.

 ### .jmd Files